This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 In Tragedy Looper, the players are the time-traveling protagonists who enter a cycle of time-loops to find all the required details about a certain crime and prevent it from happening.
 The only obstacle that stops them from doing so successfully is the fourth player – the devious Mastermind – who will do everything to make the protagonists stop and lose the case.
 The three protagonists have a limited number of loops to figure out who is causing the issue and what the crime is that they must prevent from occurring to win the game, and then do everything to make it stop.
 The Mastermind, however, needs to do everything he/ she can to make the crime happen.

 Tragedy Looper is one of a kind cooperative board game.
-It is fun, challenging, exciting, and engaging – everything we look in a good board game to play with a group of friends or family.
-It is designed for 2 to 4 players (13 years or more) with every session time to be around 2 hours.
+It’s fun, challenging, exciting, and engaging – everything we look in a good board game to play with a group of friends or your family at home.
+It is designed for 2 to 4 players (13 years or more, so not exactly for all ages) with every session time to be around 2 hours.
 A downside of the game could be that at many places there is an overload of information that could be challenging for a new player to learn, or to teach.
 But looking at how engaging this board game is, that should not be an issue.

 If you have a group of 10 people and have no idea what to do, try playing the Timeline Challenge.
 The board game is based on actual events and is designed for 2 to 10 players, though it is the most interesting when played by four players.
 Timeline Challenge can be finished in half an hour and has an age recommendation of 10 years or more.
 However, older individuals will have an edge over others due to the historical knowledge that the game covers.

-The Timeline Challenge is based on 110 cards.
+The Timeline Challenge is based on 110 cards, it is a card game, too.
 Each of these cards has a historical event, invention or discovery on both its sides along with a definitive date (on which the event occurred) at only one side.
 You need to move around a circular board, and you can do so only when you complete the challenges correctly.
 There are various trials involved, and whoever goes the farthest by earning the maximum points wins the game.

-However, if you are one of those people who do not like trivia, then you may find the board game boring.
+However, if you are one of those people who do not like trivia, this board game my be boring for you.
 And with older players getting an edge over the younger lot, many kids may give this game a pass as well.
 But don’t worry, you do not have to be a hardcore history buff to win this game.
 The game has a catch-up mechanism which can be a good as well as a bad thing.
 If you are lagging, the catch-up mechanism can help you make up for your loss, but this may be a little upsetting for players who used their strategy to move ahead.
 Having said that, if you are fond of the Timeline game series, you will love this board game too.

 Adventurers: The Temple of Chac